 Oncology Certification for Nurses

-Because of rapid scientific and technologic advances in cancer care, nurses must maintain current and highly specialized knowledge to provide quality care.
+Because of rapid scientific and technological advances in cancer care, nurses must maintain current and highly specialized knowledge to provide quality care.
 Oncology nursing certification provides validation of the specialized knowledge and experience required for competent performance.

 It is the position of ONS that

 - Oncology nursing certification provided by ONCC is sound and beneficial to patients and society at large.
-ONS encourages oncology nurses to become certified.

 - ONCC certification programs are rigorous and meet nationally recognized standards that are reliable and legally defensible measurements of oncology nursing knowledge.